R1-i1-t1-u1-l1/Task-List/README.md

    b) todolist.component.ts contains methods addItem :- This function helps in navigating to add-item component,
-                                             deleteItem :- This function is responsible for deleting the item from tasklist, updateItem :- This function is responsible for updating the item from tasklist, clearAll   :- This function is responsible for deleting all the tasks from tasklist.
+                                             deleteItem :- This function is responsible for deleting the item from tasklist, updateItem :- This function is responsible for updating the item in the tasklist, clearAll   :- This function is responsible for deleting all the tasks from tasklist.

 2. add-item component